Mela13076/ai110-module2show-pawpal-starter/reflection.md

 **a.
 How you used AI**

 - How did you use AI tools during this project (for example: design brainstorming, debugging, refactoring)?
+    - I used AI to brainstorm class design, refactor methods, improve readability, and help generate test cases.
 - What kinds of prompts or questions were most helpful?
+    - Asking how to simplify logic, improve readability, or verify correctness of algorithms was most useful.

 **b.
 Judgment and verification**

 - Describe one moment where you did not accept an AI suggestion as-is.
+    - I did not fully accept suggestions that added unnecessary complexity or extra classes.
 - How did you evaluate or verify what the AI suggested?
+    - I compared it against the project requirements and chose the simpler approach that still met the goals.

 ---